Phase-Field Methods for Spectral Shape and Topology Optimization: Numerical Computations

 \begin{Rem}[Eigenvalues with multiplicity larger one] In the situation of Theorem~\ref{thm:num:min_lam1}, $\lambda_2$ has multiplicity two, while in the situation of Theorem~\ref{thm:num:min_lam3}, $\lambda_3$ has multiplicity equal to the spatial dimension.
 If eigenvalues have multiplicity larger one, the corresponding gradient is no longer unique and depends on the random ordering that the eigenvalue solver provides for these identical eigenvalues.
 This problem can be detected by considering the relative difference of subsequent eigenvalues during the optimization run.
 If this problem is detected for an eigenvalue of multiplicity two, we modify the objective functional to minimize the arithmetic mean of these equal eigenvalues.
 As both eigenvalues are equal, this does not change the value attained by the objective at the current local optimum.
 We stress, that changing the objective functional in advance does lead to a different optimization problem and thus, we typically obtain different local minimizers.
 We also refer to \cite[Sec.~4.5]{Oudet} for more details.

-In practice, we notice that this does not work for eigenvalues with a multiplicity larger than two.
+In practice, we notice that this modification does not work for eigenvalues with a multiplicity larger than two.
 This is because it is rather unlikely, that the pairwise relative difference of more than two eigenvalues becomes small at the same time and thus jointly trigger the modification of the objective.
 In this situation, the above modification actually changes the objective and we would thus solve a different problem.
 This situation appears, for instance, when minimizing $\lambda_3$ in three spatial dimensions, where $\lambda_2=\lambda_3=\lambda_4$ holds for the optimal shape, namely a ball.
-Luckily, in this situation, changing the objective in advance does not change the optimization problem, if $\gamma$ is chosen sufficiently large and decreased subsequently. \end{Rem}
+Luckily, in this situation, by solving the modified optimization problem we still detect the correct minimizer predicted by Theorem~\ref{thm:num:min_lam3} if $\gamma$ is initially chosen sufficiently large and decreased subsequently. \end{Rem}

 The global optimal solutions are successfully found in two and three spatial dimensions.
 In Figure~\ref{fig:num:lam5-min} we show optimal shapes for minimizing $\lambda_i$, $i=1,2,3$ in two spatial dimensions.
 We note, that in case of minimizing $\lambda_3$ there also is an attracting local minimum, containing three small balls.
-Here we need to start with a large value of $\gamma=10^3$ to guide the optimization process to the correct global optimum in combination with a homotopy of decreasing values for $\gamma$ towards $\gamma=1$.
+Here, we need to start with a large value of $\gamma=10^3$ to guide the optimization process to the correct global optimum in combination with a homotopy of decreasing values for $\gamma$ towards $\gamma=1$.
 Moreover, in three dimensions we need to substitute the minimization problem for $\lambda_3$ by $\frac{1}{3}(\lambda_2+\lambda_3+\lambda_4)$ to deal with the multiple eigenvalue.
 In two dimensions this problem is handled as described in Remark~\ref{rm:num:multiEV}.
-The correct topologies are found and in Table~\ref{tab:num:lam123} we present our numerical results in terms of the eigenvalues that we obtained.
+The correct topologies are found and in Table~\ref{tab:num:lam123}, we present our numerical results in terms of the eigenvalues that we obtained.